-As I mentioned in my introduction, there is a moribund statutory framework in New York to promote a type of community-based problem-solving that focuses on neighborhood preservation and renewal.
+Since 1983, there has been a statutory framework in New York to promote a type of communitybased problem-solving that focuses on neighborhood preservation and renewal.
 It is the Neighborhood Preservation Crime Prevention Act (NPCPA) (Chapter 55, Laws of 1983).
 It was intended to promote the creation of an infrastructure of community-based nonprofits that would partner with local police and other municipal agencies to preserve and renew neighborhoods and thereby reduce crime.
 DCJS was charged with administering the NPCPA and tasked with awarding small grants and providing technical assistance to the nonprofits encouraged by the program.